Triglyceride Test (cont.)

 - Switching fats: Limit or avoid foods with saturated and trans fats.
 These include fried foods, lard, butter, whole milk, ice cream, commercial baked goods, meats, and cheese.
 Read the nutrition labels to determine whether these unhealthy fats are present.

-Switch to monounsaturated and polyunsaturated fats.
+Switch to monounsaturated and polyunsaturated fats instead of trans or saturated fats.
 The best sources of these fats are olive oil, canola oil, nuts, and fatty fish like salmon, mackerel, lake trout, sardines, herring, and albacore tuna.
 Learning to interpret food labels will help you understand the kinds of fat in the food you buy and consume.

 Find out what women really need.